conormacd8/note-taker/README.md

 With this project I used Tailwind CSS as using ordinary css was taking too much time and gave me less time to work on the javascript portion which is primarily why I'm building these.

+So far this has definitely been the easiest project but I'm still learning small things along the way and that's all that really matters.